 Compliance Reviews are scheduled over a three to four-day period to coincide with a meeting of the State Program's decision-making body whenever possible.
 Preliminary Findings are communicated to the State in an ASC staff report and the State is given 60 days to respond.
 ASC staff then considers the State's response and makes formal recommendations for final disposition.
 The ASC, or its designated representative acting under delegated authority, considers the ASC staff report and recommendations along with responses from the State Program before rendering a decision.
-A final Compliance Review Report and letter to the State with a determination regarding the State's compliance with Title XI is then issued.
-(See Appendix B, 2016 Compliance Review Findings.)
-Actions taken under delegated authority are presented to the ASC at its next regularly scheduled meeting.
+A final Compliance Review

-5 Priority Contact visits may be performed onsite or by telephone.
+&lt;sup>5 Priority Contact visits may be performed onsite or by telephone.